The Fall of Avalon

 Stolen from Dark Sun Setting book, Wizards of the Coast, blah blah, etc.

-- All PCs start with Versatile Expertise for free.
+- All PCs start with one extra at-will power.

 - Magic Item Daily Powers are now free to use without limitation.
 They refresh as per normal.